chernistry/e2a/README.md

 ## What Problem Does This Solve?

 **For Warehouse Operations:**
-- **Manual Exception Triage**: Teams spend 30-50% of time investigating SLA breaches
+- **Manual Exception Triage**: Teams spend significant time investigating SLA breaches
-- **Reactive Problem Detection**: Issues found hours/days later
+- **Reactive Problem Detection**: Issues often found hours/days later
-- **Invoice Disputes**: Billing discrepancies lead to customer disputes
+- **Invoice Disputes**: Billing discrepancies can lead to customer disputes
-- **Inconsistent Communication**: Customer notifications vary in quality
+- **Inconsistent Communication**: Customer notifications may vary in quality

 **For Customers:**
 - **Lack of Visibility**: Limited insight into order delays